-The GDPR outlines six data protection principles that all organisations need to follow when collecting, processing or storing someone's personal data.
+The GDPR outlines six data protection principles that we should all follow when collecting, processing or storing someone's personal data.
 If you collect data, it is your responsibility to follow these principles.

-1 Lawfulness, fairness and transparency

-This means we must make sure our data collection practices don't break the law and that we are not hiding anything from people.
-To remain lawful and transparent it's important to have an understanding of the GDPR's rules for data protection and be clear with why we are collecting data and what it will be used for.
+- 1. Lawfulness, fairness and transparency: This means we must make sure our data collection practices don't break the law and that we are not hiding anything from people.
+To remain lawful and transparent it's important to have an understanding of the GDPR's rules for data protection and be clear with why we are collecting data and what it will be used for. - 2.
+Purpose limitation: We must only collect data for a clear purpose and be clear on what the purpose is.
+If there is not a clear purpose, we can't lawfully collect data. - 3.
+Data minimisation: We must only collect personal data we need in order to complete processes.

-2 Purpose limitation

-We must only collect data for a clear purpose and be clear on what the purpose is.
-If there is not a clear purpose, we can't lawfully collect data.

-3 Data minimisation

-We must only collect personal data we need in order to complete processes.
 This has two major benefits.
 First, if there is a leak or any data is stolen it means only limited data will be available.
-Second, it helps keep data accurate and up-to-date.

-4 Accuracy

-We must make sure that the data we collect is accurate.
+Second, it helps keep data accurate and up-to-date. - 4.
+Accuracy: We must make sure that the data we collect is accurate.
 The GDPR states that "every reasonable step must be taken" to delete or correct any data that is inaccurate or incomplete.
-People can ask for their data to be deleted or corrected within 30 days.
+People can ask for their data to be deleted or corrected within 30 days. - 5.
+Storage limitation: We should delete personal data when it's no longer necessary to keep it.

-5 Storage limitation

-We should delete personal data when it's no longer necessary to keep it.

-6 Integrity and confidentiality

-This deals explicitly with security.
+6. Integrity and confidentiality: This deals explicitly with security.
 The GDPR states that personal data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 This is a deliberately vague statement because technology and best practice is constantly changing.
-Most volunteers won't need to collect or use data but, when they do, we will provide people with the tools and training they need to meet any legal requirements.
+Most volunteers won't need to collect or use data but, when they do, we will provide people with the support and training they need to meet any legal requirements.